Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 On the other hand, the good news, if you got your fur baby from a reputable breeder, is that they will have already started the puppy pee pad training process by designating a special space specifically for potty time and getting your pup used to use pee pads.

 It could be that your puppy knows that he has to go on the pad, but he may not be that good yet to aim correctly.
 Perhaps he's perfectly on the pad but his bum is sticking out.
 Give these pups some credit for the effort.
 With time and your gentle guidance, they get better and better at aiming.

 It's in a High-Traffic Area Too Busy Area

 The placement of the pee pads needs to be strategic.
-Avoid trafficked areas where there is lot going on as a distraction can negatively impact the short attention spans of puppies.
+Avoid trafficked areas where there is a lot going on, as a distraction can negatively impact the short attention spans of puppies.
 One minute he's thinking about using the pad, the next he's off of it heading towards a toy your toddler just dropped and he has an accident right off the pad.